-President Donald Trump recently alleged that the Chinese government was either too incompetent at restricting the CPP coronavirus from spreading globally early on or that they purposefully chose not to contain the outbreak.
-This is in line with the thoughts of some experts who believe that the Chinese Communist Party (CCP) may have allowed the virus to spread all across the world so that China alone didn’t suffer the economic consequences of it.
+President Donald Trump recently alleged that the Chinese government was either too incompetent at restricting the CPP coronavirus from spreading globally early on or that they purposefully chose not to contain the COVID-19 outbreak.
+This is in line with the thoughts of some experts who believe that the Chinese Communist Party (CCP) may have allowed the virus to spread all across the world so that China alone didn’t suffer its economic consequences.
 Surprisingly, there is good enough evidence to back up this theory.

 Subscribe to our Newsletter!